The Health Benefits of Professional Baths and Haircuts for Dogs

 Dogs not only need a lot of love and exercise to keep them healthy -- they also need regular grooming.
 With budgets and schedules, it can be difficult to fit in another routine.
 Luckily, there are now programs such as Petco's Vital Care that provide lower cost comprehensive services through an annual plan.

-Check out Vital care to learn more about how you can cover your dog’s routine health with grooming services, vet exams and receive $10 in Pals rewards at $19 a month.
+Check out Vital care to learn more about how you can cover your dog’s routine health with grooming services, vet exams and receive Pals rewards each month.